2020 Stadium Series Jersey Countdown

 For a special one-off event like the Stadium Series, the Penguins ticked all the boxes: unique, interesting, on-brand, great details, Stadium-Series-esque.
 It’s well designed and conceptualized, but there’s some small mis-steps like the stencilled numbers and the while collar triangle, and they wouldn’t work as part of the full-time Penguins jersey roster.
 But for what they are, you can’t help but see these as a win for the Penguins and the Stadium Series jersey library as a whole.
 And Pens fans should be ecstatic to see a fully gold jersey again.

 The only team to really introduce a new, or alternate, logo to the original 2014 Stadium Series was the Islanders, removing everything from their current logo except for the “NY”.
-It makes for a more iconic, but strange and modern, logo (kind of like this highrise).
+It makes for a more iconic but modern logo.
 Again, it just needs to get rid of the chrome though.
 The rest of the jersey is solid, with just enough orange to compliment the blue, and keeping the super-thick stripe pattern that the Isles have on their current jerseys, a look they’re using well.
 The white shoulder yokes are unexpected and stand out a little bit too much, but overall, this is a solid jersey design for something like the Stadium Series, given the template their working with in terms of what the NHL gave them and their brand’s colours.
-And they even become their third jersey…for one season.
-Which is waaaaaay better than their previous thirds, not to mention their most recent ones as well.
+And a slightly modified version has even become their third jersey.
+Which is waaaaaay better than their previous thirds, any of them, as well.

 This was the jersey that best used the mandated 2014 Stadium Series jersey template/design restrictions that were obviously given to the teams by the league.
 Everything on it just works.
 The striping along the bottom works well.
 They knew that these stripes would work just fine if it didn’t wrap around the whole sleeve.
 Even adding the strip of Vegas gold to the shoulder yokes is a nice touch that compliments the rest of the jersey well.
 The whole thing looks classic and forward-thinking at the same time, which is what that league appears to have been going for with the Stadium Series as a whole.
 Easily, this one was the best of that bunch.